Life sentence affirmed for man who wore ghillie suit during Muskogee County murder

 The Oklahoma Court of Criminal Appeals decision Thursday affirms the first-degree murder conviction and life sentence for Shawn Lee McDaniel, 61, after it initially dismissed charges against him on jurisdictional grounds linked to the U.S. Supreme Court’s McGirt decision.

-The ruling Thursday means McDaniel will serve out his life sentence in state prison after the U.S. Supreme Court ruled that the state of Oklahoma could exercise co-jurisdiction in his case.
+The ruling Thursday means McDaniel will serve out his life sentence in state prison since the U.S. Supreme Court ruled that the state of Oklahoma could exercise co-jurisdiction in cases such as his.

-“The holding in Castro-Huerta controls this claim and requires us to reject McDaniel’s jurisdictional challenge because the state has concurrent jurisdiction,” the court wrote in a 4-1 decision.
+“The holding in Castro-Huerta controls this claim and requires us to reject McDaniel’s jurisdictional challenge because the state has concurrent jurisdiction,” the state appeals court wrote in a 4-1 decision.

 A Muskogee County jury in March 2017 found McDaniel guilty in the fatal shooting of Billy Fools at a residence near Porum.